dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 tags: business finance
 ---

 I made a killer trade the other day.
-It was a near guarateed win.
 And it came from a buy signal on a side project.
 Let me walk you through it.

 I've been farming tweets from cities for years now.
 They've spun out into experimental projects like [Urban Events](/2015/12/29/search-across-cities/) and
 [New Tweet City](/2014/09/24/tweets-as-pixels/).
-When investigating Twitter media, one thing that became very apparent was that most twitter images actually belonged to Instagram (IG).
+When investigating Twitter media, one thing that became apparent was that most twitter images actually belonged to Instagram (IG).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/HunterEliteGene">@HunterEliteGene</a> And your favorite level?</p>&mdash; Minibar Austin (@MinibarAustin) <a href="https://twitter.com/MinibarAustin/status/703329275970244611">February 26, 2016</a></blockquote>